markmahowald/EventTrackerProject/README.md

 Mark Mahowald

 ### Overview

-To continue learning RESTful design, studends were tasked with developing an application of their choice from database through rest endpoints.
+To continue learning RESTful design & angular development, studends were tasked with developing an application of their choice from database through rest endpoints, all the way to a Angular front end deployed to AWS.

 I chose to do an expense tracking application, and called it ExpenseTracker.

+### Back End

+#### Database
+The database for this project is a Mysql DB built in Mysql Workbench.

-### End Points to test in Postman
+#### End Points

 #### Account Endpoints
 * Index accounts: Get -> http://3.17.252.182:8080/expenseREST/api/accounts